xiaochen76/CX4240-Project-House-Price-Predict/README.md

 ![Image](https://github.com/xiaochen76/CX4240-Project-House-Price-Predict/blob/master/Figures/Feature_Plot.png)

-Moreover, we draw the distribution figures of all the features as shown below, to get a feel about which features are continus, and which are not.
+Moreover, we draw the distribution figures of all the features as shown below, to get a feel about which features are continuous, and which are not.

 ![Image](https://github.com/xiaochen76/CX4240-Project-House-Price-Predict/blob/master/Figures/Feature_Dist.PNG)